google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 have been successfully tested.
 To enjoy these samples to their fullest, I recommend you install the
-[BLE Peripheral Simulator Android App](https://play.google.com/store/apps/details?id=io.github.webbluetoothcg.bletestperipheral) which simulates a BLE Peripheral with a Battery Service, a Heart Rate Service, or a Health Thermometer Service.
+[BLE Peripheral Simulator Android App](https://play.google.com/store/apps/details?id=io.github.webbluetoothcg.bletestperipheral) which simulates a BLE peripheral with a Battery Service, a Heart Rate Service, or a Health Thermometer Service.

 ### Beginner